 Ms J Masilo (ANC) noted that the standardisation of officials within SASSA was important.
 They should all have the same name-tags.
 The Departments of Health and Home Affairs had already more standardised processes.
 The Department of Social Development (DSD) needed to take their example more seriously.
 There was also a large problem with the amount of office space.
 In the Department of Public Works, a lot of the buildings were empty.
 Public Works and DSD should aim to work together to resolve the issue of office space.

 Ms S Kopane (DA) was happy with the plan of action by SASSA.
 This was the first time that SASSA had had such a concrete vision.
 There was a greater need for cross-border investigation.
 There was also concern over the high turnover rate of staff within SASSA.
 How would this be addressed?
 She complimented SASSA on improving cross-checking with other departments and was also pleased that SASSA was realizing that it should be more focused on the costumer.

-Ms P Xaba (ANC) referenced a specific case of an elderly couple being robbed in KwaZulu-Natal relating to an ATM.
-She noted that there should be a mechanism in the banking system to deal with this.
+Ms P Xaba (ANC) referenced a specific case of an elderly couple being robbed in

 The Acting Chairperson agreed with Ms Xaba.

 Ms H Makhuba (IFP) stated that she just had comments.
 She welcomed the presentation and the service delivery model that SASSA was trying to put into place.
 She stated that SASSA had become an agency of social development that was truly people-oriented.
 She praised the flexi hours concept, as well as the idea of home visits.
 SASSA should be concerned about the office space currently available as well as with the challenge of inadequate staffing.